Juventus FC

-Juventus Football Club (/it/; from iuventūs, youth), commonly known as Juventus or colloquially as Juve (/it/), is an Italian professional football club based in Turin, Piedmont, who compete in Serie A, the top tier of the Italian football league system.
-Founded in 1897 by a group of Turinese students, the club played in different grounds around the city, and has played in the Juventus Stadium since 2011.
+Juventus Football Club (/juːˈvɛntəs/ yoo-VEN-təs; /it/; from iuventūs, youth), commonly known as Juventus or colloquially as Juve (/it/), is a professional football club based in Turin, Piedmont, Italy.
+They compete in Serie A, the top tier of Italian football.
+Founded in 1897 by a group of Turinese students, Juventus is one of Italy's oldest football clubs and has played their home matches at Juventus Stadium since 2011.
+Nicknamed la Vecchia Signora ("the Old Lady"), Juventus is the most successful club in Italian football and one of the most decorated at worldwide level.

-Nicknamed la Vecchia Signora ("the Old Lady"), it has won 36 official league titles, 15 Coppa Italia trophies and nine Italian Super Cups, being the record holder for all these competitions; they also hold two Intercontinental Cups, two European Cup / UEFA Champions Leagues, one European Cup Winners' Cup, three UEFA Cups (Italian record), two UEFA Super Cups and one UEFA Intertoto Cup (Italian record).
-Consequently, the side leads the historical Federazione Italiana Giuoco Calcio (FIGC) classification, (Note: Called "Sporting tradition" (Tradizione sportiva), it is the historical ranking made by Federazione Italiana Giuoco Calcio (FIGC) based on the weighted score of the official titles won by the clubs in the seasonal competitions since 1898 and the overall seasons in which it has participated in the first three professional levels since the creation of the round-robin tournament (1929).
-The governing body of Italian football often uses it in promotion and relegation and broadcast cases.) whilst on the international stage the club occupies the sixth position in Europe and the twelfth in the world for most confederation titles won with eleven trophies, as well as the fourth in the all-time Union of European Football Associations (UEFA) competitions ranking, (Note: As of June 2020, Union of European Football Associations (UEFA), based in its own coefficient's standard calculation procedure, applies two points for each match won and one point for each point drawn in European Champions' Cup and Champions League, UEFA Cup and Europa League, UEFA Super Cup, Cup Winners' Cup, UEFA Intertoto Cup and Intercontinental Cup for historical-statistical purposes; not considering the introduction of three points for a match won at international level in 1994–95 season.) having obtained the highest coefficient score during seven seasons since its introduction in 1979, the most for an Italian team in both cases and joint second overall in the last cited.
+Juventus have won a record 36 Italian league titles, 15 Coppa Italia trophies, and 9 Supercoppa Italiana trophies, making them the leading club in the historical Italian Football Federation (FIGC) classification.
+(Note: Called "Sporting tradition" (Tradizione sportiva), it is the historical ranking maintained by the Italian Football Federation (FIGC), based on a weighted system that considers clubs' official domestic honours and participation in the top three professional divisions.
+The FIGC uses the ranking for certain sporting and administrative purposes.)
+Internationally, the club has won two European Cup/UEFA Champions League titles, one European Cup Winners' Cup, three UEFA Cups, two Intercontinental Cups, two UEFA Super Cups, and one UEFA Intertoto Cup.
+With eleven international trophies, Juventus occupy the sixth position in Europe and 12th position worldwide for most confederation titles; they are placed fourth in the all-time Union of European Football Associations (UEFA) ranking, (Note: As of June 2020, Union of European Football Associations (UEFA), based in its own coefficient's standard calculation procedure, what includes bonus points for any single competition phase reached by clubs since the round of 16 and, more generally, between any single competition; applies two points for each match won and one point for each point drawn in European Champions' Cup and Champions League, UEFA Cup and Europa League, UEFA Super Cup, Cup Winners' Cup, UEFA Intertoto Cup and Intercontinental Cup for historical-statistical purposes; not considering the introduction of three points for a match won at international level in 1994–95 season.) having obtained the highest coefficient score during seven seasons since its introduction in 1979, the most for an Italian team in both cases and joint second overall in the last cited.